pingidentity/terraform-provider-pingfederate/docs/resources/oauth_access_token_manager.md

 - `attribute_contract` (Attributes) The list of attributes that will be added to an access token. (see [below for nested schema](#nestedatt--attribute_contract))
 - `configuration` (Attributes) Plugin instance configuration. (see [below for nested schema](#nestedatt--configuration))
 - `manager_id` (String) The ID of the plugin instance.
 The ID cannot be modified once the instance is created.
+Must be alphanumeric, contain no spaces, and be less than 33 characters.
 - `name` (String) The plugin instance name.
 The name can be modified once the instance is created.
 - `plugin_descriptor_ref` (Attributes) Reference to the plugin descriptor for this instance.
 The plugin descriptor cannot be modified once the instance is created. (see [below for nested schema](#nestedatt--plugin_descriptor_ref))